-Similarly, the sphenoid fontanelle is also a paired fontanelle.
+Similarly, the sphenoid fontanelle is also paired.
 Its location can be on either side of the skull at the convergence of the sphenoid, parietal, temporal, and frontal bone.
-It is also known as the anterolateral fontanelle.
-Their closure occurs at approximately the sixth-month mark after birth.
+It is also known as the anterolateral fontanelle; their closure occurs at approximately the sixth-month mark after birth.

 Uniquely, a third fontanelle between the anterior and posterior fontanelles correlates with certain conditions like Down syndrome and congenital infections such as rubella.
-The frequency of this third fontanelle has been reported to be 6.4% in an unselected population of 1020 newborns.
+The reported frequency of this third fontanelle has been 6.4% in an unselected population of 1020 newborns.

 As the growth and development of the newborn continue, each fontanelle will close within their respective timelines by a process known as intramembranous ossification.
 The flat bones of the cranium are considered the membranous portion of the neurocranium that consists of mesenchyme.
 The mesenchyme undergoes a process in which bony needle-like projections called spicules radiate from primary ossification centers towards the periphery.
 As the infant continues to mature, appositional growth ensues by osteoblasts providing new layers of bone to the outer portion of the cranial bones while osteoclasts resorb the inner framework simultaneously.

 As with any clinical encounter, it is essential to gather a detailed history and perform a thorough physical examination.
-These two aspects of the encounter will be integrated to determine a proper diagnosis and subsequent management for the patient.
+The clinician will integrate these two aspects of the encounter to determine a proper diagnosis and subsequent management for the patient.
 A newborn’s birth history may be unremarkable; thus, the physical examination will be of greater significance.
 Each component of the physical exam: observation, palpation, percussion, and auscultation can yield important findings.
 Observation of the infant’s skull should be performed first during the physical examination.
-It should be evaluated for its morphology including size and shape as well as its circumference and related sutures, noting any abnormalities.
+It should be evaluated for its morphology, including size and shape, as well as its circumference and related sutures, noting any abnormalities.
 Many conditions are associated with a large anterior fontanelle or a delay in its closure:

 Next, the anterior and posterior fontanelles merit special attention, documenting their size and shape by direct observation and palpation.
-Best results are achieveda when the infant is pleasant and agreeable, as the fontanelle can appear to be bulging or full in an angry or crying infant.
-The infant should also be examined in both the supine and upright positions.
-A normal soft pulsation may be palpated at the anterior fontanelle.
+Optimal results occur when the infant is pleasant and agreeable, as the fontanelle can appear to be bulging or full in an angry or crying infant.
+The clinician should also examine the infant in both the supine and upright positions.
+A normal soft pulsation may be palpable at the anterior fontanelle.
 If the fontanelle feels tense and protuberant, it may be an indication of underlying pathology.
-Palpation of a bulging fontanelle is often equated to palpating an osseous structure.
+Palpation of a bulging fontanelle often correlates palpating an osseous structure.
 Several medical conditions that are associated with a bulging fontanelle are the following categorized by organ systems: